Insurance Coverage & Costs

 Each episode has modifiers for complications and risk that raise the reimbursement

 based on what comes in.
-Its the most sophisticated data analytic undertaking
+It’s the most sophisticated data analytic undertaking

 I am aware has ever happened in organizing health care around episodes.
 And